VilleOlof/silverfish/readme.md

 The scenario was writing *100,663,296* blocks (an entire region) that only contained the same block.
 So this got the maximum amount of palette caches hit and least clean up internally.
 This was also with the entire region preallocated within the internal buffers.
+And didn't use `set_section` or `set_sections` which is faster in real world use.
-And those 100 million or so blocks took *9s~* or so to flush from the buffers to NBT.
+Those 100 million or so blocks took *9s~* or so to flush from the buffers to NBT.